How will Brexit affect the UK environment?

 Shouldn’t Friends of the Earth be campaigning on other things, not Brexit?

-Most of the issues that Friends of the Earth does and could campaign on will be affected by Brexit – including our current work on bees, air pollution, plastics and fracking.
+Most of the issues that Friends of the Earth does and could campaign on will be affected by Brexit – including our current work on nature, air pollution, plastics and fracking.
 This is because the UK will no longer be held accountable by EU laws that safeguard the environment.

 By campaigning around Brexit we are seeking to guarantee that the EU’s wide-ranging environmental laws don’t get left behind after exit day.
 If they are, this would threaten the natural environment on which we all rely for our health, food, commodities and existence.
 But if we create our own versions of these laws, then the government could be held accountable in the future.